Ammunition and Explosive Storage Magazines

 - DoD 6055.09-M, DoD Ammunition and Explosives Safety Standards, Under-Secretary of Defense for Acquisition and Technology

-- NAVSEA OP 5 Volume 1, Ammunition and Explosives Safety Ashore, Department of the Navy, Naval Sea Systems Command (This document is limited to US government agencies and their contractors.
-Request for copies should be made through appropriate DOD agencies, or directly to the Naval Ordnance Safety and Security Activity (NOSSA))
+- NAVSEA OP 5 Volume 1, Ammunition and Explosives Safety Ashore, Department of the Navy, Naval Sea Systems Command (Distribution authorized to U.S. Government agencies and their contractors; administrative/operational use; Other requests for this document must be referred to the Naval Ordnance Safety and Security Activity (NOSSA) (N5))

 - The Air Force Safety Center